benjaminingreens/bensnvim/config_todos.md

 - [ ] Close treeview as soon as I close last buffer
 - [ ] tabs?
 - [ ] the mason screen - i don't like it
+- [ ] Hide the file directory in tree view